National Church Residences housing programs.

 While the focus of National Church Residences is on providing housing for senior citizens, some of their communities will also support other individuals.
 This can include formerly homeless individuals, the disabled, single parents, and families.
 In addition to the low income homes or apartments offered, the faith based charity organization will also offer a wide variety of supportive services to residents.

-The organization operates in over 30 states, and they continue to slowly but steadily expand to other parts of the country.
+The organization operates in over 30 states (with the main phone number below), and they continue to slowly but steadily expand to other parts of the country.
 In fact, they are the nation’s leader when it comes to offering affordable, low income housing to the elderly and senior citizens.

 Housing for the formerly homeless is in high demand.
 There is often a waiting list in many states.
 This is known as Supportive Housing for the Formerly Homeless.
 It can assist those from a wide range of backgrounds.

 The charity and its locations work to offer clients safe, affordable, and stable permanent housing.
 It is combined with case management and other support.
 The goal is to help people gain stability and become strong, contributing members of their local communities.

 Not only will the formerly homeless get a place to live, but the National Church Residences charity also promotes self-sufficiency.
 This includes financial, emotional, physical, and mental stability.
 Staff from the housing sites and apartments will refer residents to local assistance programs, non-profits, and government benefits.
 This can include everything from SNAP food stamps applications to SSDI disability programs.

 They take a Housing First approach.
 Therefore both supportive services are offered along with safe, affordable housing to individuals.
 The goal is to meet each individual or families unique needs.
 Some components of this includes the following.

 - Job placement and education - National Church Residences coordinates work skills, volunteer services, venereal case management, life skills and job training.

 - Crisis intervention services - Referrals to health care, financial management assistance, housing retention/eviction prevention planning, and feeding sites.